tejaswini22199/KnowledgeShare/MLPROJECTS/readme.md

 ## About

+This is a Machine Learning Project made by Harshita Verma.
 This python project of news authenticator deals with fake news and real news.

 ## Working of this project:
 <br>